ItsAJ517/coding-journey/python/2025/March 2025/reflections-march2025.md

 I have primarily focused on making a music quiz game called 'music_quiz.py', which is a complex program that uses multiple other files as well.
 These can be found in the folder named 'Music Quiz'.

 Strengths: I also use a loop control variable instead of "while True:" for complex infinite loops.

+Weaknesses: I think my login system could have been